explainers-by-googlers/cross-origin-storage/README.md

 AI models are admittedly the biggest motivation for working on COS, so one alternative would be to solve the problem exclusively for AI models, for example, by offering a storage mechanism on the `self.ai.*` namespace that Chrome is experimenting with in the context of built-in AI APIs like the [Prompt API](https://github.com/webmachinelearning/prompt-api) proposal.
 Two questions arise in the context: First, how would it be enforced that files are really AI models?
 Second, `self.ai.*` is explicitly focused on built-in AI APIs where the model is provided by the user agent and not by the developer.
 Given this background, this approach doesn't seem like a great fit, and, maybe more importantly, the non-AI [use cases](#use-cases) are well worth solving, too.

+Additionally, common AI inference solutions like [Transformers.js](https://github.com/huggingface/transformers.js) still rely on [WebAssembly in the underlying ONNX Runtime](https://onnxruntime.ai/docs/build/web.html#build-instructions), which is true independent of the backend, WebGPU or Wasm.
+The same applies to [MediaPipe](https://github.com/google-ai-edge/mediapipe), which requires Wasm files as so-called [`WasmFileset`](https://ai.google.dev/edge/api/mediapipe/js/tasks-text.filesetresolver) objects for its various MediaPipe Tasks APIs.

 ## Security and privacy considerations

 See the complete [questionnaire](security-privacy-questionnaire.md) for details.